-No. While it's fair to say that Plasma is related to Mercury (they're both declaratively pure strongly typed eager languages); My goals for Plasma are different from the goals of Mercury.
-With Plasma I aim to create a compromise between declarative languages (Like Mercury and Haskell) and imperative languages like C, Java and Go.
+No. While it's fair to say that Plasma is related to Mercury (they're both declaratively pure strongly typed eager languages); Our goals for Plasma are different from the goals of Mercury.
+With Plasma we aim to create a compromise between declarative languages (Like Mercury and Haskell) and imperative languages like C, Java and Go.
 Plasma's syntax looks more like an imperative language, while it's type system and pure semantics are more like a declarative language.
 Plasma is not a logic programming language.

 - Why are you writing it?

 We believe that purely-declarative strongly statically typed languages are the only sensible option for creating reliable software.
 However the available options (including Haskell and Mercury) have several problems, including being difficult to learn.
 Additionally imperative programming provides some specific advantages over declarative programming, for example the convenience of expressing loops directly in the language's syntax and manipulating data in arrays.
 We also have some exciting plans for parallel and concurrent programming.

 We're writing Plasma because we believe that there is a need for an easy-to-learn-and-use purely-declarative language that doesn't make arrays and loops awkward to use.

 Plasma refers to the fourth state of matter.
 The name Plasma comes from a very far-away goal we have for parallel computing.
 This is so far away that it's not practical to talk about it right now.

 Plasma is also good for creating several puns, eg: Plasma is so hot right now.